contao/docs-archive/cookbook/en/Finding-the-right-template-variables.md

 ```

 ## Serialized arrays
-Template varaibles may contain [serialized][2] arrays.
+Template variables may contain [serialized][2] arrays.
 You have to deserialize them before using.
 ```php
   $arr = array("key" => "value");
   $seArray = serialize($arr);